Skip to main content

 Note

-For more information on how to create an Ansible configuration file refer to this this kb article.
+For more information on how to create an Ansible configuration file, refer to this How to build your inventory.

 2. Create a configuration file to organize the BEST for Linux v7 deployment process: